A Complete Guide to InfoFi: Kaito, Polymarket, Cookie3, Galxe

 Loudio, Noise |

-By Q3 2025, InfoFi had grown into a large sector, drawing attention across CT, and on-chain behavior analytics platforms.
+By Q3 2025, InfoFi had grown into a large sector, drawing attention across CT and on-chain behavior analytics platforms.
 The sector now ranges from niche newsletter tokenizations to full-scale AI data layers.
-By the way, you can check out our Q2 2025 recap to find out more about InfoFi and the state of the entire crypto market.
+In our Q2 2025 recap we share more about InfoFi and the state of the entire crypto market.

 The Rise of InfoFi in 2025

 InfoFi gained significant traction in 2025 due to several factors.
 First, the mainstream adoption of prediction markets helped to attract a new audience from outside Web3 and gave a boost to the entire InfoFi sector.
-Polymarket was the first InfoFi project to gain significant traction and still maintains its leading position.
+Polymarket was the first InfoFi project to gain significant traction and continues to maintain its leading position.

-What’s more, InfoFi created a way for contributors to access higher-value opportunities.
+Furthermore, InfoFi has created a way for contributors to access higher-value opportunities.
 Consistently delivering value raises your leaderboard rank, brings public recognition, and earns decent rewards.
 This approach grows the importance of reputation.
-Finally, InfoFi enables smarter marketing spending, allowing marketers to use their budget more wisely, only rewarding users and community members who bring real value.
+Finally, InfoFi enables smarter marketing spending, only rewarding users and community members who bring real value.

 Key InfoFi Players